LandSharkFive/PassTwo/README.md

 # Password Manager

 This project contains a command line password manger.
-The application saves passwords to a password vault file.
-The passwords are printed to the screen.
-Use Copy and Paste (Ctrl-C and Shift-Insert) on the command line as needed.
+The application saves passwords to the vault file.

 ## Usage